Anubhab-Das/AI-Travel-Agent/README.md

   The project leverages an abstract class framework and a dynamic tool registry to seamlessly integrate diverse travel functionalities into one intelligent assistant.

+Project Overview:
+A travel planning chatbot that assists users in planning trips, checking real-time hotel and flight data, and offering recommendations based on preferences.

+Key Features:

+Live travel data via SerpAPI.
+Weather forecasts via OpenWeatherMap.
+Chat-based trip planning UI with fallback error handling.
+Technologies Used:

+Languages: Python
+Frameworks: LangGraph, FastAPI, Streamlit
+APIs: SerpAPI, OpenWeatherMap

+Workflow:

+User interacts with the chatbot via the frontend.
+Inputs are passed to a LangGraph agent for intent recognition and data fetching.
+Backend APIs retrieve flights, hotels, and weather info.
+Aggregated results are displayed in a user-friendly chat format.

 ## Setup

 1. **Clone the repository:**